-First I’d like to preface this post by saying, I LOVE MEXICO.
-MEXICO IS THE FUTURE.
-Now that I’ve gotten that out, I think that the White men who control the news know this, and therefore brainwash us into thinking that Mexico is full of drugs and kidnappings (Mexico does not even come close to the rate of kidnappings in Europe and doesn’t even scratch the top 50 countries for kidnapping, check world stats here), just so we would be afraid to go there so they can keep Mexico to themselves.
+I think that the White men who control the media know this, and therefore brainwash us into thinking that Mexico is full of drugs and kidnappings (Mexico does not even come close to the rate of kidnappings in Europe and doesn’t even scratch the top 50 countries for kidnapping, check world stats here), just so we would be afraid to go there so they can keep Mexico to themselves.
 In the meantime, they throw us Cancun, which is a pot of shit.

 Before Leaving America